kagisearch/kagi-docs/docs/kagi/faq/faq.md

 ## Why is the Giropay payment option not available? {#giropay}
 PayPal [announced](https://www.paypal.com/us/cshelp/article/giropay-deprecation-help1183) that Giropay has been deprecated as a payment method.
 It is no longer available as of July 1st, 2024.​ If you relied on Giropay to add funds to your account, please explore our other [payment options](https://help.kagi.com/kagi/plans/payment-methods.html).

+## I am trying to purchase a subscription, but the field to input my billing address is grayed out and I'm unable to type in it {#billing-address-is-grayed-out}
+This is because you are using Stripe's "Link" feature for fast payments.
+You can update your address by visiting [Stripe's "Link" management page](https://app.link.com/login).

+After updating your address, you can return to the [Kagi sign-up page](https://kagi.com/onboarding?p=choose_plan) to complete your subscription purchase.

+**Note:** Remember we only need your country (and zip code if in the US) to determine the appropriate sales tax or VAT.

 ---